 Yellow-Billed Magpie Conservation

 Because these magpies have such a limited range, they are vulnerable to numerous threats.
-They are especially susceptible to West Nile virus, which can be fatal and easily wipe out large numbers of yellow-billed magpies during extreme outbreaks, particularly since these birds are so social and the disease is easily spread in a flock.
-Rodent poisons and the overuse of pesticides are also a concern in their largely agricultural habitat, since these toxins can quickly build up to threaten scavengers such as magpies.
+They are especially susceptible to West Nile virus, which can be fatal and easily wipe out large numbers of yellow-billed magpies during extreme outbreaks, particularly since these birds are so social.
+The overuse of pesticides are also a concern in their largely agricultural habitat, since they can quickly build up.

 Tips for Backyard Birders